blackbird71SR/Hello-World/README.md

 - [x] **VB.NET**

+Visual Basic .NET (VB.NET) is a multi-paradigm, object-oriented programming language, implemented on the .NET Framework.
+Microsoft launched VB.NET in 2002 as the successor to its original Visual Basic language.
+VB.Net was designed to take advantage of the .NET framework-based classes and run-time environment.
+It was re-engineered by Microsoft as part of its .NET product group.VB.NET supports abstraction, inheritance, and polymorphism.

 - [x] **Whitespace**

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.